topxeq/charlang/docs/stdlib-strings.md

 `LastIndexByte(s string, c char|int) -> int`

-Returns the index of byte value of the last instance of c in s, or -1 if c is not present in s.
+Returns the index of byte value of the last instance of c in s, or -1 if c is not present in s. c's integer value must be between 0 and 255.

+---

+`LastIndexFunc(s string, f func(char) bool) -> int`

+Returns the index into s of the last Unicode code point satisfying f(c), or -1 if none do.

+---

+`Map(f func(char) char, s string) -> string`

+Returns a copy of the string s with all its characters modified according to the mapping function f.
+If f returns a negative value, the character is dropped from the string with no replacement.

 ---